Important

 Golden Trim provides the following flooring FAQ and answers for your information.
 All manufacturer’s instructions precede any information in this section.

-A floating floor is a type of installation that the wood flooring is not attached to the subfloor.
-The boards are affixed together by gluing the Tongue and Grove (T G) or by a locking system.
+A floating floor is a type of installation where the wood flooring is not attached to the subfloor.
+The boards are affixed together by gluing the Tongue and Groove (T G) or by using a locking system.
 They are installed over an underlayment and will expand and contract as a whole.
-A floating installation is the least expensive method to install and can be done over wood or concrete subfloor.
+A floating installation is the least expensive method of installation and can be done over wood or concrete subfloors.

-For a nail down installation you can use hardwood flooring fasteners, staples or cleats.
-Follow the manufactures installation guidelines for subfloor specifications and fastener schedules because each product may have slightly different instructions.
+For a nail down installation, you can use hardwood flooring fasteners, staples, or cleats.
+Follow the manufacturer’s installation guidelines for subfloor specifications and fastener schedules, as each product may have slightly different instructions.

 Installation Related